David-Durst/embeddedHaskellAetherling/theory/Partition.md

 1. Sequence To Space - `Partition no ni === SSeq_To_Seq .
 Map_s no (SSeq_To_Seq) .
 Partition_s_ss .
 Seq_To_SSeq`
 1. Sequence To Time - `Partition no ni === TSeq_To_Seq .
 Map_t no (TSeq_To_Seq) .
 Partition_t_tt .
 Seq_To_TSeq`
 1. Sequence To Space-Time - `Partition no ni === TSeq_To_Seq .
 Map_t no (SSeq_To_Seq) .
 Partition_t_ts .
 Seq_To_TSeq`
-1. Outer Sequence To Space-Time With Throughput `nj` less than Fully Parallel -
+1. Outer Sequence To Space-Time With Throughput `nj` Less than Fully Parallel -
 ```
 Partition (ni*nj) nk === (Nesting Outer)
 Unpartition ni nj (Seq nk t) .
 Partition ni nj (Seq nk t) .
 Partition (ni*nj) nk t === (Seq To Space-Time)